AnomalousFx/Eden-Shell/README.md

 Copy Entire file into rainmeter skin directory: Pathfile looks something like this C:\Users\Username\Documents\Rainmeter\Skins load up rainmeter and load each Icon you wish to use.

-  For the same effects and in the gif. https://imgur.com/a/u3PryHU set the transparency of the Icon to 90% and then set Fade in for On hover effect
+  For the same effect as it is in the gif. https://imgur.com/a/u3PryHU set the transparency of the Icon to 90% and then set Fade in for On hover effect